the role of diet in managing ibs: best and worst foods

 Ayurveda @ Lavi

-living with irritable bowel syndrome (IBS) can be challenging, but managing your diet can significantly alleviate symptoms. in this blog, we'll explore the best and worst foods for IBS, helping you make informed choices to optimize your digestive health.
+living with irritable bowel syndrome (ibs) can be challenging. ibs indicates that your gut health has gotten impaired and there is some kind of inflammation in your gut. managing your diet is the way to alleviate symptoms and manage ibs effectively. in this blog, we'll explore the best and worst foods for ibs, helping you make informed choices to optimize your digestive health.

 • recurring stomach pain with episodes of tummy aches or discomfort.

-• changes in bowel movements in the form of persistent diarrhoea or constipation.
+• changes in bowel movements in the form of persistent diarrhea or constipation.

 • bloating and/or gas build-up.